ponnhide/pyCircos/README.md

 - **size**: *float* (default: 1000)
   Width of the arc rectangle.
 If *record* is given, the value is set by the sequence length of the record.
 The real arc rectangle width in the circle is determined by the ratio of *size* to the sum of the size and interspace values of the Garc class objects in the Gcircle class object.
 - **interspace**: *float* (default: 0)
-  Distance to the adjacent arc rectangle on the right.
+  Distance angle to the adjacent arc rectangle on the right.
 The real interspace size in the circle is determined by the ratio of *size* to the sum of the size and interspace values of the Garc class objects in the Gcircle class object.
 - **raxis_range**: *tuple* *(top=int, bottom=int)* (default: (500, 550))
   Radial axis range where the arc rectangle is drawn.
 - **facecolor**: *str* or *tuple* representing color code (default: *None*)